PEZ/rn-rf-shadow/README.md

 0. Install the latest EAS CLI by running `npm install -g eas-cli`
 0. Log into your Expo account
-0. Configure EAS Build in your project with `eas configure:build`.
+0. Configure EAS Build in your project with `eas build:configure`.
 When prompted, select Android for the platform.
 0. Make your eas.json file contents look like this:
    ```json
    {